Rival campaigners throw insults, swing at each other in Atlantic City

-ATLANTIC CITY — Atlantic City's mayoral campaign is in full swing — literally — after a video surfaced of Mayor Marty Small Sr. knocking a phone out of a rival campaigner's hand Sunday and then being shoved.
+ATLANTIC CITY — The mayoral campaign is in full swing — literally — after a video surfaced of Mayor Marty Small Sr. knocking a phone out of a rival campaigner's hand Sunday and then being shoved.

 Not to be outdone, Foley was in Mays Landing on Monday afternoon to file a complaint with the Atlantic County Superintendent of Elections against Small, alleging Small's campaign was paying $10 each for votes in the public housing complex Stanley Holmes Village.
 However, Foley said his campaign was still working on the written complaint, which had not yet been filed as of Monday afternoon.